FullScreenShenanigans/Documentation/Storage.md

 # StateHoldr

 StateHoldr is a module for tracking changes of items in ItemsHolder in objects called collections.
+A collection is an object whose keys are item names in ItemsHolder and whose values are key-value pairs of of item attributes and values.
+These key-value pairs of attributes and values are referred to as changes.
+Changes are separate from the actual values for items in ItemsHoldr.

+## Prefix

 Like ItemsHoldr, StateHoldr has its own prefix property.
+The prefixes for StateHoldr and ItemsHoldr are not the same and do not affect each other.
+StateHoldr needs a prefix of its own as it saves its collections in ItemsHoldr.

 ```typescript
 let StateHolder = new StateHoldr({